MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

     Enhancing documentation
     Providing examples and tutorials

-Before making a contribution, users are advised to review the contributing guidelines provided in the repository to ensure that their contributions align with the project's objectives and coding standards.
+Before contributing, users are advised to review the contributing guidelines provided in the repository to ensure that their contributions align with the project's objectives and coding standards.

-License:
+# License:
 This repository is open-source and available under the MIT License, allowing users to freely use, modify, and distribute the code for both commercial and non-commercial purposes.